Ai Accountant

 How can CA firms price a recurring bank fee audit service and show ROI

-Offer quarterly reviews at ₹10,000 to ₹25,000 per client, track recovered charges, fee reductions, and time saved, and show a simple payback report.
+Offer quarterly reviews at ₹10,000 to ₹25,000 per client.
+Track recovered charges, fee reductions, and time saved, then present a simple payback report showing rupee savings versus advisory fees.
 Tools like AI Accountant generate recovery and optimization reports you can brand for clients.
+CA firms using this model report serving up to 3x more clients without adding staff.

 How should I treat GST on reversed bank charges for input tax credit

-When a fee is reversed, pass a corresponding GST adjustment to avoid overstated ITC, tie the reversal to the original charge with a reference number, and keep documentation for audits.
-Automated reversal handling in AI Accountant ensures clean GST trails.
+When a fee is reversed, pass a corresponding GST adjustment immediately to avoid overstated ITC.
+Tie the reversal to the original charge with a reference number and keep documentation for audits.
+With GSTN integration tightening in 2026, mismatched ITC claims surface faster during departmental reviews.
+(2026 update) Automated reversal handling in AI Accountant ensures clean GST trails aligned to the latest compliance requirements.

 Can Account Aggregator feeds eliminate manual uploads for bank fee analytics

-Yes, with Account Aggregator enabled accounts, you can stream transactions into your analytics platform, enabling near real time detection and faster disputes.
-Solutions like AI Accountant are building AA based ingestion for continuous monitoring.
+Yes.
+With Account Aggregator enabled accounts, you can stream transactions into your analytics platform for near real time detection and faster disputes.
+(2026 update) AA adoption has expanded significantly, and solutions like AI Accountant support AA based ingestion for continuous monitoring, removing the need for monthly PDF or CSV uploads.